-- Four new development precincts within the campus to provide new library and education buildings. - New underground parking area in the north west of the Campus and two basement parking areas with a total minimum of 674 spaces. - Consolidation of main site access and egress into four gates along Barker Road.
-Staff only access off Edgar Street. - New access point from Barker Road at the south eastern corner of the campus involving relocating existing traffic signals to form a new intersection with South Street (opposite). - Refined internal circulation within the main Campus providing clear separation between service vehicle access, short term parking spaces, internal bus stop and set-down locations and car parking access. - Improved site landscaping and public domain including new pedestrian corridors, open space and landscape improvements. - New pedestrian links throughout the campus to improve internal site linkages to the north eastern campus and preserve opportunities for further consolidation of the campus in the future.
+- Four new development precincts within the campus to provide new library and education buildings. - New underground parking area in the north west of the Campus and two basement parking areas with a total of 717 spaces. - Consolidation of main site access and egress into three gates along Barker Road.
+Staff only access off Edgar Street. - Refined internal circulation within the main Campus providing clear separation between service vehicle access, short term parking spaces, internal bus stop and setdown locations and car parking access. - Improved site landscaping and public domain including new pedestrian corridors, open space and landscape improvements. - New pedestrian links throughout the campus to improve internal site linkages to the north eastern campus and preserve opportunities for further consolidation of the campus in the future.